A record 4.4 million Americans quit their jobs in September as labor market tumult continued

-The numbers reflect the changes that continue to wrench the labor market after the pandemic upended the course of business and life across the country in 2020.
+The statistics reflect the changes that continue to wrench the labor market after the pandemic upended the course of business and life across the country in 2020.

 Americans are quitting their jobs for a number of reasons.

 In September, when the delta variant of the coronavirus was nearing its peak, child care and other pressures forced many employees to rethink their daily routine.
 Many other workers, meanwhile, were lured to other jobs because of better pay and benefits elsewhere as employers became desperate to fill openings.
+Other workers are quitting because they may not have felt safe at work as the Delta surge crested.

+“There are likely some Delta induced quits here,” said Daniel Zhao, economist at Glassdoor.
+“Workers are fed up with working conditions and feel unsafe and quitting even though they might not immediately jump into a new job.”

+In September, the number of quits increased in arts, entertainment, and recreation (+56,000); a category labeled “other services” (+47,000); and education and health services (+54,000).
+In general, industries with the highest percentages of workers quitting include trade, transportation, and utilities, particularly retail, professional and business services, and leisure and hospitality industries like arts and entertainment, and hotels and restaurants.
+A whopping 6.6 percent of workers in accommodation and food services quit their job in the month.

+“Quits are high in leisure and hospitality, health services, and education,” Zhao noted.
+“Those are all industries where an increase in covid can make work less safe.”

+The South, the West and Midwest have the highest numbers of workers quitting their jobs, at 3.3, 3.1 and 3.0 percent, while only 2.2 percent of workers in the Northeast are quitting jobs.

-The August data, for example, showed that workers in more rural areas quit at a higher rate in part because they had more leverage to demand better pay.
+The August turnover data, for example, showed that workers in more rural areas quit at a higher rate in part because they had more leverage to demand better pay.

 The country has regained the vast majority of jobs lost in the earliest months of the pandemic, but still has more than four million jobs less than it did in February 2020.
 Economists have been looking to the return to full employment as an important milestone, but labor shortages, surging caseloads from the Delta variant, supply chain issues and other wrinkles have emerged to complicate that recovery.